Mallor705/MultiScope/README.md

 ## 🚀 Project Status and Compatibility

 You need to have the `steam` and `gamescope` packages native to your distro.
-MultiScope should work fine on systems that can already run `Gamescope` and `Steam` normally, as their default functionality is not altered.
+MultiScope should work fine on systems that can already run `Gamescope` and `Steam` normally.

 For window auto-tiling to work properly, it is recommended to use KDE Plasma 6.0 or higher.
 In other DEs, you will need to move the windows yourself.